 Therein lies the why of the Great Tribulation.

-nation and tribe and people and language standing before the throne and before the Lamb . . .
-14. “These are the ones who come out of the great tribulation, and they have
+count from every nation and tribe and people and language standing before the throne and before the Lamb . . .
+14. “These are the ones who come out of the great tribulation,

 Seventy weeks have been decreed for your people and your holy city, to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the most holy place.

 1) The third mentioned purpose, which laid the foundation for all the rest, has already been accomplished: